 - Landscaping: The applicant has submitted a landscaping plan that identifies existing natural grasses and existing trees within this phase of the development.
 However, this area of the project does not currently have many trees.
 As such, staff recommends that prior to issuance of a Certificate of Occupancy, a minimum of one tree be planted in the front yard of each townhome unit. - Dumpster: The applicant has indicated that each townhome unit will have a typical residential trash receptacle.
 No community dumpster(s) are being proposed.
 Staff recommends that the trash receptacles be provided as proposed. - Lighting: The applicant has indicated that standard street lights will be provided for this phase of the development.
 No other lighting is being proposed.
 Staff recommends that the lighting be provided as proposed. - Air Quality Permit: An Air Quality Permit must be obtained prior to any surface disturbance of one acre or more.
-In addition, a separate permit will be required for each phase of the project. - Notification Requirement: As of this writing, the receipts from the certified mailing have not been returned nor has the sign been posted on the property.
-Staff will notify the Planning Commission at the November 19, 2009 Planning Commission meeting if these requirements have not been met.
+In addition, a separate permit will be required for each phase of the project. - Notification Requirement: The receipts from the certified mailing have been returned and the sign has been posted on the property.
+Staff has received several telephone calls regarding this item.